Kickstart Your Startup Marketing With These 7 Growth Hacks

 An effective hack is to get consumers to promote your products for you.
 Offer them perks when they refer new followers to you.
 Make it easy to share your products by creating a link or online code to be shared with anyone.

-5. Make your fans into evangelists for your brand and be an evangelist yourself.
+5. Grow your fans into evangelists for your brand and be an evangelist yourself.

 Research has shown that over 90% of consumers trust recommendations from family and friends over any other form of advertising.
-So word of mouth works, but how do you actually do it?
+So, word of mouth works, but how do you do it?

-People who have an emotional connection to a brand feel as if the brand's success depends on their involvement.
-They identify with and buy into the brand story you are putting in front of them.
+People who have an emotional connection to a brand feel that success depends on their involvement.
+They identify with and buy into the brand story you put in front of them.

 Put in the time and work to connect with people.
 Your team members know the product, the company, the culture, and your values.
 Therefore, they make the best evangelists.
 When hiring, keep in mind that you want team members who can and will spread your word while they fill the roles you hired them for.